-- While in the gap, in 2012 you pay 50 percent of the cost of brand-name drugs and 93 percent of the cost of generic drugs.
-In 2013, you pay 47.50 percent of the cost of brand-name drugs and 79 percent of generic drugs in the gap.
+- While in the gap, in 2016 you pay 45 percent of the cost of brand-name drugs and 58 percent of generic drugs.
+In 2017, you pay 40 percent and 51 percent respectively.
 (Fifty percent of the discount on brand-name drugs is paid by the companies that manufacture them, and the rest by the federal government.
 The discount on generic drugs is wholly paid by the federal government.)
 In subsequent years, these costs will reduce until, by 2020, you pay no more than 25 percent of the cost of any drug in the gap.

-- You get out of the gap when your out-of-pocket costs during the earlier part of the year (deductible and copays) plus anything you paid for drugs in the gap reach a certain dollar limit ($4,700 in 2012; $4,750 in 2013).
+- You get out of the gap when your out-of-pocket costs during the earlier part of the year (deductible and copays) plus anything you paid for drugs in the gap reach a certain dollar limit ($4,700 in 2015).
 The manufacturers’ contribution for brand-name drugs also counts toward this limit, even though you didn’t pay for it.
-But the government’s contribution for generic drugs does not count toward the limit.
+But the amount the government contributes for brand drugs and for generics does not count toward the limit.

 - If you reach this limit, catastrophic drug coverage kicks in automatically and your plan will pay 95 percent of your remaining costs until the end of the year.

 - This cycle — deductible, initial coverage period, coverage gap and catastrophic coverage — is repeated each calendar year.